 The primary advantages of annuities are twofold: 1) They offer a guaranteed return on your money regardless of how the underlying investments perform and 2) They can offer various tax deferral advantages – much like a 401(k).

 It is important to have a good grasp on the fees involved with annuities.
 Many people are not even aware of the fact that a sales commission is paid to their broker when they buy into an annuity.
 What’s more, this commission is one of the highest paid out for sale of a financial product – generally averaging 5% to 6% or higher.

-The insurance company that holds the contract may also charge several other types of fees, for the administration of your account.
-The tricky part is the way in which insurance companies spread out and disguise these fees, so that you are never really aware of them.
+The insurance company that holds the contract may also charge several other types of fees for the administration of your account.
+It is important to carefully scrutinize the disclosures related to fees to make sure you are getting the story straight, as they can sometimes be hard to decipher.